Case Study: When Extra High Power Can Reduce Need for Space Diversity

 Even more impressive, the number of large 8-foot diameter antennas, which can heavily impact capex in terms of their own outlay as well as tower reinforcements, was decreased by 42 percent.
 In addition, the more common 6-foot antenna count in the network came in 35 percent below the network predecessor’s design.
 This last reduction has much meaning in the context of this network because 31 percent of all antennas in the network are 6-foot dishes.

 Based on total reduction in number of antennas in this mountainous backhaul network, the capex attributable to antennas was lowered by an astounding 56 percent.
 And this is only one figure to calculate in evaluating the money savings generated by using EHP radios in this network.
 Associated costs such as shipping will also be lower for antennas when EHP radios remain involved.
 Because more and larger antennas were needed in the predecessor design, the shipping costs tended to be out of proportion as they take up more dead space that must be charged for than the smaller antennas that will be used with EHP radios.
 For example:

 - There are fixed unit costs to ship a single antenna

 - There’s an economy of scale linked to filling a truck.
 Typically, discounts range between 5 to 20 percent depending on volume

 - As antennas get bigger, the economy of scale goes down—you can only put two 10-foot antennas on a truck—no discount there.
 Maybe a 5 percent discount with 8-foot antennas and so forth

 Something to Think About

 Reduction in numbers of required antennas is but one possible benefit of using EHP radios in a microwave backhaul network.
 And, of course, any network can benefit, whether mobile operator or private network.
-You can find more benefits of using EHP radios on Aviat’s IRU 600 EHP fact sheet.
+Please contact us if you would like to find out more about the benefits of using EHP radios.